 Being a small town, Fairview does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Fairview with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.64% of adults in Fairview have a bachelor's degree or advanced degree.
+The citizens of Fairview are slightly less educated than the national average of 21.84% for the average city or town: 15.64% of adults in Fairview have a bachelor's degree or advanced degree

 The per capita income in Fairview in 2022 was $26,189, which is lower middle income relative to Michigan and the nation.
 This equates to an annual income of $104,756 for a family of four.
 However, Fairview contains both very wealthy and poor people as well.